 This Is How You Interview a Ruby Developer

 Ruby is a dynamic, open source programming language that sets its prime focus on productivity and simplicity.
 Software development agencies choose Ruby because of its elegant syntax that is easy to write and read.
-If you want your software to be written in this language, it’s high time to search for qualified Ruby developers.
+If you want your software to be written in this language, it’s high time to search and hire Ruby developers.
 In this article, we are going to outline some key technical skills that will help you spot an ideal candidate for the position of a Ruby developer.

 What a Ruby Programmer Has to Know

 - Ruby programmers should demonstrate good skills in Ruby syntax and its nuances.